finnmattis/finn-GPT/README.md

 Todo:
-Error when exceeding context with API
-Make the local_inference UI more intuitive button to clear in frontend organize files more stats - finetune stats markdown in website
+Error when exceeding context with API button to clear in frontend more stats - finetune stats markdown in website